-I am from WV, but moved to GA when I was young after my father passed.
+I am from West Virginia, but our family moved to Georgia when I was young after my father passed.
 I grew up in Atlanta, and when I was 21 I became a police officer.
-For 11 years I worked as a Christian in uniform.
-I loved my work, but God began to stir my wife’s heart and mine for something more.
-A few years later we left our careers and became Houseparents in one of the boys’ homes at Eagle Ranch, just north of Atlanta.
+For 12 years I worked as a Christian in uniform.
+I loved my work, but God began to stir my wife’s heart and mind for something more.
+A few years later we left our careers and became Houseparents in one of the boys’ homes at Eagle Ranch Children’s Home, just north of Atlanta.
 We committed to 3 years there, and during that time we saw a ministry program that worked.
 Lives were being changed.
 Families restored.
 Young men were coming to know Christ in a real way.
 The vision grew.
 We felt God calling us to replicate this ministry in a state where the need was the highest.
-We conducted state by state research, developed business plans, and prayed for over a year before even speaking of this to anyone.
+We conducted state-by-state research, developed business plans, and prayed for over a year before even speaking of this to anyone.

-Since landing here, we essentially burned our ships, and hunkered down to see this through.
-Many storms have come, and fund raising in West Virginia in the middle of tough national economic times has been nothing short of challenging.
+Since landing here, we essentially burned our ships and hunkered down to see this through.
+Many storms have come, and fundraising in West Virginia has been nothing short of challenging.

-After seven years of preparing, we are witnessing the fruit of our labor.
-I welcome you to come and meet the boys and the staff, and see first hand what you have invested in.
+After years of preparing, planning, and praying, we are witnessing the fruit of our labor.
+I welcome you to come and meet the boys and the staff and see firsthand what you have invested in.

 Founder and Executive Director